How do I discern?

 Some of the discernment programs that are offered through the Office of Priestly Vocations:

-This is for young men, high school freshmen-junior.
+This is for young men, high school freshmen-juniors.
 A Discernment Day gives a young man the opportunity to interact with seminarians, receive direction about how to best discern a priestly vocation, learn more about the seminary, and spend time in prayer and reflection.
 We have two Days each year, one in the Fall and the other in the Spring, and they are also hosted at Sacred Heart Major Seminary.

 There are no fees or obligations to come to a Discernment Day.
 Attending a Day is certainly not a commitment to enter the seminary.
 But it is an excellent opportunity to take an honest look at the possibilities seminary life may hold for you.

 The Discernment Retreat is for single men, between the ages of 18 – 55 years old, seeking a better understanding of their vocation from the Lord.
 It takes place at Sacred Heart Major Seminary in Detroit.
 This weekend retreat features presentations focusing on the different aspects of discernment.
 The featured speaker is Archbishop Allen Vigneron.
 Other presenters include Detroit seminarians and seminary faculty members.
 The retreat will also include time for quiet reflection and Eucharistic adoration.

 A Discernment Story